HomeSpiritualityWho are the prophets in the Bible? Do prophets still exist...

 Either way, we must look to Scripture as the ultimate source of and use the Bible to analyze any prophecy we might hear.

 The litmus test of true prophecy is whether it lines up with what Scripture says.
 If it contradicts what God says , pay no attention to the words of the so-called “prophecy.”
-If it aligns with Scripture, you pray for of what God is trying to say for your life.
+If it aligns with Scripture, you pray for discernment of what God is trying to say for your life.

 Hope Bolingeris a literary agent with CYLE and a recent graduate of Taylor University’s Professional Writing Program.
 More than 350 of his works have appeared in various publications, ranging from Writer’s Digest to Keys for Kids.
 She has worked for various publishing companies, magazines, newspapers and literary agencies and has edited the work of authors such as Jerry B. Jenkins and Michelle Medlock Adams.
 His “Hope’s Hacks” column, tips and tricks for avoiding writers’ block, reaches more than 3,000 readers per week and is featured monthly on Cyle Young’s blog, which receives more than 63,000 hits per month.
 His modern Daniel, “Flamber,” (Illuminate YA) was just released, and they just contracted the sequel.
 Learn more about her here.